GClunies/reflekt/README.md

 **!!!
 DEMO VIDEO GOES HERE !!!**

 By defining tracking plans as code, they can be developed and managed using software engineer principles (version control, development branches, pull requests, reviews, and CI/CD).
-This is particularly useful for [Segment Protocols](https://segment.com/docs/protocols/) users.
+This is particularly useful for [Segment Protocols](https://segment.com/docs/protocols/) users who lack this functionality.
 With Reflekt, you can:
 - Pull a tracking plan from your Analytics Governance tool, converting it to code.
 - Push changes to tracking plan code back to your Analytics Governance Tool, Reflekt handles the conversion.
 - Create a new tracking plan defined as code.